moatorres/node-design/design-patterns/factory-function-01.md

-# Functional Programming
+# Design Patterns

-## Factory Pattern
+## Factory Function

-A Factory Function is **a function which returns an object**.
-This pattern does not require the `new` keyword to initialize `object` like in `constructor`.
-This pattern is a great way of using functional programming in JavaScript as they are simply functions.
+**Factory Functions** are _functions return new objects_.
+Factory functions do not require the `new` keyword to initialize an object because they are plain JavaScript functions.

-Private properties and methods can be defined in a factory by excluding them from returned object.
-They can still be accessed since a closure is formed.
+Private properties and methods can be defined in a factory by excluding them from the returned object.
+Private properties can still be accessed since a closure is formed.

 ```js
 const Pessoa = (nome) => {